-Quality assurance for a web application or mobile app dependson your ability to manage your quality assurance (QA) in a structured manner.
-Among the pillars of this approach, functional testing plays a central role in validating business requirements.
+The quality assurance of a Web or Mobile application relies on your ability to manage your Quality Assurance (QA) in a structured manner.
+Among the key pillars of this approach, functional testing plays a central role in validating business requirements.

 The functional test is a type of software testing that verifies that an application precisely meets business requirements and functional specifications.
 Unlike technical testing, it focuses on the result of the action (the “what”) rather than on the internal structure of the code (the “how”).

-On an e-commerce site or a business application, each feature (account creation, search engine, checkout process) addresses a critical need.
+On an e-commerce website or a business application, every functionality (such as account creation, search engine, or payment funnel) addresses a critical business need.

 - User Impact: If an “Add to Cart” button fails, the customer experience is disrupted.

-- Impact on Business: A functional bug in production leads to a direct loss of revenue and damages the brand’s image.
-Functional testing is performed to verify that each user scenario runs smoothly, in accordance with the specifications.
+- Business Impact: A functional bug in production leads to a direct loss of revenue and degrades brand image.
+Functional testing intervenes to validate that each user scenario proceeds flawlessly, in accordance with the specifications.

-To ensure comprehensive coverage, functional testing is divided into several layers, often following the logic of the testing pyramid:
+For comprehensive coverage, functional testing is structured into several layers, often following the logic of the test pyramid:

-- Unit testing: Performed by developers, it validates each component or function of the code in isolation.
+- Unit Testing: Performed by developers, this validates each component or function of the code in isolation.

-- The integration test: It verifies that the various software modules communicate correctly with one another.
+- Integration Testing: This verifies that the different software modules communicate correctly with each other.

-- System testing: It tests the entire system end-to-end in an environment that closely resembles the production environment.
+- System Testing: This controls the entire system End-to-End in an environment closely resembling production.

-- User Acceptance Testing (UAT): The final step before delivery, it validates final compliance with the acceptance criteria defined by the client or the business teams.
+- User Acceptance Testing (UAT): The ultimate stage before delivery, it validates final compliance against the acceptance criteria defined by the client or business teams.

 When and how should these tests be implemented?